 Simply use the same batter, then add chocolate chips, fruit, granola, or other toppings individually into each mini muffin before you bake.

-Here are some of my favorite toddler friendly muffins:
+Here are some of my favorite toddler friendly and baby led weaning muffins:

 - Pumpkin Zucchini Muffins